SansanaNicolas/Personal-Programming-Docs/2 - CSS/css.md

 ## Inline Styles

 Inline styles, that is, the style declaration inside a style attribute, take precedence over all normal styles, no matter the specificity.
 Such declarations don't have selectors, but their specificity can be construed as 1-0-0-0; Always more than any other specificity weight no matter how many IDs are in the selectors.

+## !important

+There's a special piece of CSS that you can use to overrule all of the above calculations, even inline styles -the !important flag.
+However, you should be very careful while using it.
+This flag is used to make an individual property and value pair the most specific rule, thereby overriding the normal rules of the cascade, including normal inline styles.

+One situation in which you may have to use the !important flag is when you are working on a CMS where you can't edit the core CSS modules, and you really want to override an inline style or an important declaration that can't be overridden in any other way.
+But really, don't use it if you can avoid it.

+## The effect of CSS location

+Finally, it's important to note that the precedence of a CSS declaration depends on what stylesheet and cascade layer it is specified in.

+It's possible for users to set custom stylesheets to override the developer's styles.
+For example, a visually impaired user might want to set the font size on all web pages they visit to be double the normal size to allow for easier reading.

+It's also possible to declare developer styles in cascade layers: you can make non-layered styles override styles declared in layers or you can make styles declared in later layers override styles from earlier declared layers.